ondiiik/vid.stab.cl/README.md

-# VidStab
+# VidStab CL

-Vidstab is a video stabilization library which can be plugged-in with Ffmpeg and Transcode.
+Vidstab is a video stabilization library based on [Vistab library](http://public.hronopik.de/vid.stab/) from Georg Martius.
+Original algorythms was partialy rewritten from C to C++ and some parts was (will be) implemented in OpenCL to utilize graphical card for computation.
+I hope this improve performance of deshaking.

 **Why is it needed**